edvincandon/Revux/README.md

 # Revue2 (WIP)
-Based on Revue, use Redux with Vue.js seamlessly
+Inspired by Revue, use Redux with Vue.js seamlessly
 > We were not satisfied with the way the original Revue worked internally.

 > Basically, Revue2 works by referencing your redux store on your $root component.
 Revue2 provides a $connect method which is available on all Vue instances: it aims to make the use of redux with vuejs a little more like react-redux